FernandoMSU/OOP-2143/Assignment/OOP_Primer/README.md

+Basic OOP Terminology

+Fernando Gonzalez

+12/06/24

+2143 OOP

+Description:

+Provides definitions and examples of all of the OOP concepts you see below.

 1. Abstract Classes and Interfaces
 Abstract Classes- An abstract class serves as a blueprint for other classes.
 It cannot be instantiated and may contain abstract methods (methods without implementation) as well as implemented methods.
 Derived classes are required to implement the abstract methods